redhat-developer/rhbk-quickstarts/extension/user-storage-simple/README.md

 System Requirements
 -------------------

-You need to have <span>RHBK</span> running.
-It is recommended to use RHBK 22 or later.
+You need to have _Red Hat build of Keycloak_ running.
+It is recommended to use _Red Hat build of Keycloak_ 22 or later.

 All you need to build this project is Java 17 (Java SDK 17) or later and Maven 3.6.3 or later.